OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/java8.md

         jre1.8.0_112\
 ```

+#### Create Symbolic Links

-The paths can be specified in software like Eclipse, as needed.
+The paths with detailed version numbers can be specified in software like Eclipse, as needed.
 However, it is also helpful to create symbolic links to generalize scripts and configurations that use Java.
 To do so, run a Windows Command Shell as administrator and run the following.
 In the future the symbolic links can be recreated to point to newer versions of Java.